Lean PCOS Diet and Lifestyle Recommendations

 DIET

-2. Limit sugary drinks/foods and high glycemic carbs including white bread, pasta, rice and other highly processed foods.
+3. Limit sugary drinks/foods and high glycemic carbs including white bread, pasta, rice and other highly processed foods.
 These foods have a negative impact in 3 major areas of PCOS: insulin resistance, inflammation and gut health.
+But this doesn’t mean you have to avoid sugary foods and white carbs all the time!
+Your best bet would be to incorporate them as part of a balanced meal.

-3. Follow an anti-inflammatory diet.
-Include anti-inflammatory foods including fatty fish, green leafy vegetables, fruits, whole grains, tea, and spices including turmeric, ginger, garlic, basil, cayenne pepper, rosemary, sage, nutmeg, oregano, and thyme.
+4. Follow an anti-inflammatory diet.
+Include anti-inflammatory foods such as fatty fish, green leafy vegetables, fruits, whole grains, tea, and spices including turmeric, ginger, garlic, basil, cayenne pepper, rosemary, sage, nutmeg, oregano, and thyme.
 They have been shown to have anti-inflammatory properties.

-5. Pay attention to food sensitivities.
+6. Pay attention to food sensitivities.
 Individual food sensitivities may trigger an immune-based reaction which can lead to inflammation.
 Common allergens like casein and gluten (proteins found in dairy and wheat) are quick to spark the inflammatory cascade.
 If you think you might have a food sensitivity, try going on an elimination diet for two weeks to see how you feel.
-Many women with PCOS choose to avoid soy, gluten and dairy.
+You may have read you need to avoid soy, gluten and dairy.
 There is no evidence-based research that all women with PCOS need to avoid these foods, yet some women feel better omitting them.
 So try the elimination diet.
 Studies have shown the dairy can worsen acne in PCOS, so pay attention to how it affects you.

--Spearmint tea.
+8. Drink tea.
 Preliminary findings are encouraging that spearmint has the potential for use as a helpful and natural treatment for hirsutism in PCOS.
 Research has suggested that spearmint tea lowers androgen levels in women with hirsutism.
 Further research is needed to determine how effective it might be in treating hirsutism.
-But in apple and peanut butterthe meantime, it’s worth a try!
-Aim for at least 2 cups of tea a day.
+Other types of tea (especially green tea) have benefits as well. apple and peanut butter Aim for at least 2 cups of tea a day.

-8. Plan healthy snacks for in between meals if you experience hypoglycemia.
+9. Plan healthy snacks for in between meals if you experience hypoglycemia.
 My favorite snack ideas include almond butter on an apple, natural peanut butter on your favorite high fiber cracker, a handful of nuts, guacamole and veggies, plain Greek yogurt (or a non-dairy yogurt) with sunflower seeds and a few berries.
 Or you are on the run, try a healthy energy bar.
-See my previous blog post on the Best Energy Bars for PCOS.

 Study: